BreadCircuses/Tech-Journal/README.md

 *Monday, February 9, 2017*

-Just after I learned the game loop and collision detection turned out tetris is one of the most copyrighted games in existence.
+Just after I learned the game loop and collision detection, turned out that tetris is one of the most copyrighted games in existence.

 “The first tetris game was made by a Soviet developer in 1984.
 He hadn’t received any royalties until he moved to the US in 1991 and opened a Tetris Company in 1996.
 The company “has copyrighted and trademarked every aspect of the game, such as the playfield dimensions, the shapes of the blocks, and the next piece.”

-The Tetris Foundation (the copyright owner) sends copyright infringement notices to Apple store and Google Play store forcing them to remove dozens of tetris-like games every year.
+The Tetris Foundation (the copyright owner) sends copyright infringement notices to App store and Google Play forcing them to remove dozens of tetris-like games every year.

 *Tuesday, December 20th, 2016*